anonaut/SpellReplay/README.md

 </p>

 This is a fork of SpellReplay with fixes to work for Burning Crusade Classic.
 Big thanks to Oldsalt0 for the original work.
+-- This is another fork of anounaut as he seems to be afk as well, to fix latest Wrath bugs.

 Current Status: Testing (all features should work, please report any bugs you encounter)